giuseppeiacono/OCP-Java-SE-8/generics_and_collections/README.md

 Look at the examples in [``SortList``](src/list/SortList.java) to understand better how work these interfaces.

-#### Sorting collections and arrays
+#### Sorting arrays and ``List``
-For the exam you should know that we can sort a collections in the following ways:
+For the exam you should know that we can sort arrays and ``List`` as below, but it works fine IF AND ONLY IF the objects are mutually comparable.
+Generally, objects of different types have not this characteristic.
 ```java
 Collections.sort(list)
 Collections.sort(list, comparator)
 Arrays.sort(array)
 Arrays.sort(array, comparator)
 ```
-Moreover, the elements of collections/arrays MUST BE mutually comparable.
-Generally, objects of different types have not this characteristic.
+In addition:
+ * To be sorted and searched, an array's or List 's elements must be comparable
+ * To be searched, an array or List must first be sorted

 #### Searching collections and arrays
 The following rules apply: